anon3173/KUnit/README.md

 The directory [Datasets_UserStudy](Datasets_UserStudy) contains the 5 datasets used in user study.

 # KUnit
 To run KUnit, one needs to create a virtual environment.
 The instructions for creating virtual environment and how to use KUnit for mock testing are provided in [Instructions.txt](Instructions.txt).
+The motivation example is provided as a reference example.
+Follow the instructions to reproduce the results.

 # User Study Task Description